 • Projected monthly repayment.
 The borrower must be given an estimate of the average monthly payments based on his/her indebtedness (or on the average indebtedness of Stafford borrowers at that school or in that program).
-We recommend giving the borrower a sample loan repayment schedule based on his/her total indebtedness.
+Appendix D recommends that the borrower be given a sample loan repayment schedule based on his/her total indebtedness.
 A loan repayment schedule usually will provide more information than just the expected monthly payment - for instance, it would show the varying monthly amounts expected in a graduated repayment plan.